megacamelus/camel-upstream-info/camel-documentation/camel-flatpack.md

 </tbody>
 </table>

-# Usage
+## Using the data format

-To use the data format, simply instantiate an instance and invoke the marshal or unmarshal operation in the route builder:
+To use the data format, instantiate an instance and invoke the marshal or unmarshal operation in the route builder:

       FlatpackDataFormat fp = new FlatpackDataFormat();
       fp.setDefinition(new ClassPathResource("INVENTORY-Delimited.pzmap.xml"));